spring-projects/spring-security/readme.txt

 Be sure to read the Reference Guide, which is available from the web site (and /docs directory as described above).
 Every class also has thorough JavaDocs.
+The core JavaDocs can be found in /docs/multiproject/acegi-security/apidocs/.

 -------------------------------------------------------------------------------
 OBTAINING SUPPORT